Bre-Wonder/pokemon-project/README.md

 # Pokemon Application

-### Objective:
+### Project Description:
-To create an application that pulled data from an external API in interactive buttons on the UI.
+To create an application that pulled data from an external API of Pokémon data using HTML, CSS, and Javascript.
+The application is meant to have interactive buttons on the UI to allow the user to reaveal more information about each Pokémon.

 ### Technologies Used:
 HTML | CSS | Javascript | jQuery | Bootstrap